3mdeb/news-and-ideas/blog/content/post/2020-12-14-docker-testing.md

 to run it.

 Containers allow applications to run independently of the system they are running on.
-It is extremely useful when creating an application that runs on our computer, but not on another programmer's computer.
-It is possible that a program that uses many dependencies and libraries may not run on another computer due to incorrect versions.
-In this case, we only need to define necessary dependencies and pack our application in a container and regardless of the operating system, it should run on each computer with an installed Docker.
+It is handy when creating an application that runs on our computer but not on another programmer's computer.
+A program that uses many dependencies and libraries may not run on another computer due to incorrect versions.
+In this case, we only need to define necessary dependencies and pack our application in a container.
+Regardless of the operating system, it should run on each computer with an installed Docker.

 Another great advantage is that the containers are isolated from the environment so it is very unlikely that we could destroy our environment or other containers.